kazurayam/UsingMaterialsInKatalonStudio/README.md

 Because the path contains yyyyMMdd_hhmmss portion, I can store all 30 JSON files, I can refrain from overwriting the file at each run.

-Please image that I have 2 or more Test Cases which store JSON files locally.
+Please imagine that I have 2 or more Test Cases which store JSON files locally.
 Because the path contains <Test Case Id>/<sub dirs> portion, I can automatically organize the file tree of output files by Test Case Id.